min2ha/ukwa-site/content/target/65256/index.en.md

   "subject": "Brexit"
 }

-# Telegraph, The: Theresa May under fire for silencing Eurosceptics amid anger at 'Project Fear 2.0'

 Theresa May was accused of silencing Eurosceptics while allowing her pro-European Business Secretary to resurrect "Project Fear" over plans for a post-Brexit customs partnership with the EU.